AndruePeters/bescor_mp101_controller/README.md

 Acceptable values: 1 - 255
 0 is not allowed.

+#### Address
+Acceptable values: A1, A2, A3, A4, A5
+At this point in time, I recommend only using A1

 #### Color
 Acceptable values:  OFF, BLUE, GREEN, CYAN, RED, MAGENTA, YELLOW, WHITE